Weekly Briefing: Kigali Amendment sees bipartisan support

 Each month, Citizens’ Climate Lobby supporters gather locally for a monthly meeting where we educate ourselves by listening to a guest speaker.
 Go to your local chapter's page to find out more about your chapter's plans for listening in.
-November's Monthly Meeting was held on Saturday, November 12th at 1:00 pm ET and featured a ... more
+December's Monthly Meeting will be on Saturday, December 9th at 1:00 pm ET and featured a conversation ... more

 November 29, 2023 Against the backdrop of 2023 shaping up to be the hottest year on record, a lot is riding on the United Nations Climate Change Conference — COP28 — opening in Dubai this week.
 Citizens' Climate International is there with an ambitious agenda to help get the world on track to reduce planet-warming pollution.
 "National climate plans must ... more